emrp/emrp2018_Moers_Trashbins/DatabaseSetup.md

 [table]: /pictures/database/CreateTable.png "Create Table"

-* Choose the appropriate datatype for each column and assign to the
+* Choose the appropriate datatype for each column from the dropdown and assign it.
+*

 ## Rename a file